A view from the to of the Goodwyn Alpha (GWA) offshore production platform during the GWA flare remediation project.

 GWA Flare Structure Remediation

-The Goodwyn Alpha Life Extension (GLE) project is an ongoing project to extend the life of the Goodwyn platform, its associated wells, risers and subsea infrastructure until its end of economic life.
-The object of the project is to extend design life by a further 12- 18 years from 2025 to realise the production of existing reservoirs and the upcoming Greater Western Flank development.
+The Goodwyn Alpha Life Extension (GLE) project is an ongoing project to extend the life of the Goodwyn platform, its associated wells, risers, and subsea infrastructure until its end of economic life.
+The project’s object is to extend the design life by 12- 18 years from 2025 to realise the production of existing reservoirs and the upcoming Greater Western Flank development.

 The Goodwyn Alpha Flare Tip is a Safety Critical Element responsible for ensuring the safe disposal of gas and liquid hydrocarbons.
 As part of the GLE project, the platform’s HP/LP flare tip was due to be replaced in 2018.
-Historically the flare tip was replaced was in 1998 (with a 10-year design life).
+The flare tip was replaced in 1998 (with a 10-year design life).

-Through Vertech’s success in the past with technically challenging projects, we were once again asked to work closely with Woodside’s EPCM to ensure both the Flare Tip replacement and remediation works on the Flare Tower were completed safely and without incident during a challenging shutdown window.
+Due to Vertech’s past success with technically challenging projects, we were once again asked to work closely with Woodside’s EPCM to ensure that the Flare Tip replacement and remediation works on the Flare Tower were completed safely and without incident during a challenging shutdown window.

 A vertech IRATA Rope Access Technician hangs suspended from the side of an FPSO, water visible below.